 Another review on ‘leaky gut’ for clinicians discussed the components of the intestinal barrier, the diverse measurements of intestinal permeability, abnormalities in non-inflammatory “stressed states” and the impact of treatment with diet.
 8Leaky gut: mechanisms, measurement and clinical implications in humans Information on “healthy” or “leaky” gut in the public domain requires confirmation before endorsing dietary exclusions, replacement with non-irritating foods (such as fermented foods) or use of supplements to repair the damage.
 “Stress” disorders such as endurance exercise, non-steroidal anti-inflammatory drugs administration, pregnancy and surfactants (such as bile acids and dietary factors such as emulsifiers) increase permeability.
 Dietary factors can reverse intestinal leakiness and mucosal damage in the “stress” disorders.
 Whereas inflammatory or ulcerating intestinal diseases result in leaky gut, no such disease can be cured by simply normalising intestinal barrier function.
 It is still unproven that restoring barrier function can improve clinical features of diseases.
 Clinicians should be aware of the potential of barrier dysfunction in GI diseases and of the barrier as a target for future therapy.
 Unfortunately, this review is not available without charge.

-Gluten senstivity is covered further in the chapter on Nutrition.
+Gluten sensitivity is covered further in the chapter Diets and Nutrition for Health and Fitness.
 Sales of gluten-free products suggest that they are eaten by 6% of the population although only 1% has coeliac disease.
 A double-blind randomized placebo controlled trial of healthy volunteers showed that gluten exclusion did not have any benefit in those who do not have coeliac disease.9Gluten Does Not Induce Gastrointestinal Symptoms in Healthy Volunteers: A Double-Blind Randomized Placebo Trial However, it was interesting that when they screened subjects before the trial, they had to exclude two as they had previously undiagnosed coeliac disease.
 If you think that you are gluten sensitive, have it checked.
 There is one other disease that does benefit from gluten exclusion.
 It is a very rare skin disorder called dermatitis herpetiformis.
 It causes blistering, it is very rare and I have never seen a case.

 - Systemic candidiasis can occur in people with severe compromise of their immune system but the alleged disease in people with a normal immune system is fictitious.